 On trial for murdering his girlfriend, philandering stockbroker Larry Ballentine takes the stand to claim his innocence and describe the actual, but improbable sounding, sequence of events that led to her death.

 After Police Captain Dan McLaren becomes police commissioner former detective Johnny Blake knocks him down convincing rackets boss Al Kruger that Blake is sincere in his effort to join the ...
 See full summary »

 Edward G. Robinson,

 A telephone repairman in Los Angeles uses his knowledge of electronics to help a bookie set up a betting operation.
 When the bookie is murdered, the greedy technician takes over his business.
 He ruthlessly climbs his way to the top of the local crime syndicate, but then gangsters from a big East Coast mob show up wanting a piece of his action.
 Written by

 The title seems to refer to the beach house address which is never mentioned in the film.
 See more »

-The following title card appears on screen right before the start of the opening credits: "Because of the disclosures made in this film, powerful underworld interests tried to halt production with threats of violence and reprisal.
+The following written statement appears on screen before the opening credits and theme music: "Because of the disclosures made in this film, powerful underworld interests tried to halt production with threats of violence and reprisal.
 It was only through the armed protection provided by members of the Police Department in the locales where the picture was filmed, that this story was able to reach the screen.
 To these men, and to the U.S. Rangers at Boulder Dam, we are deeply grateful."
 See more »

 Was this review helpful to you?